AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 For design guide, check out `Transit Network Design Patterns. <http://docs.aviatrix.com/HowTos/transitvpc_designs.html>`_

-For more information, check out `Transit Network FAQs. <http://docs.aviatrix.com/HowTos/transitvpc_faq.html>`_
+For more information, check out `Transit Network FAQ. <http://docs.aviatrix.com/HowTos/transitvpc_faq.html>`_

 This Global Transit Network consists of a Transit gateway and a set of Spoke gateways for communications